HeyKev-Cmd/NBA_replay/ReplayService/README.md

 5. Click "Start Replay"
 6. Events will be replayed with proper timing

+### WebSocket JSON Test

+Use the provided `test-websocket.html` file for basic WebSocket testing:

+1. Start the service
+2. Open `test-websocket.html` in a web browser
+3. Click "Connect" to establish WebSocket connection
+4. Send JSON commands in the text area
+5. View responses in the messages section

 ### Manual Testing

 You can also test using curl: